25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - In HTML, form elements such as `<input>`, `<textarea>`, and `<select>` typically maintain their own state and update it based on user input.
 Form data is usually handled by the DOM

 - In React, we can **use state property of the component to maintain form data and be the "single source of truth"**.
-This way the component that renders a form also controls what happens in that form on subsequent user input.
+This way the component that renders a form also controls what happens in that form on subsequent user input

 React form elements share the same HTML semantic element name and its attributes as props, with some exceptions such as: